How Clearbit Protects Your Brand From iOS 14.5

 Unlike other account intelligence platforms who rely heavily on cookie data, Clearbit's method of collecting data is resilient to Apple's new privacy restrictions.

-4. Clearbit Conversions was designed to solve the iOS problem.
+4. Clearbit Conversions was designed to solve the conversion tracking problem, and protect your performance.

 Our latest product release will add support for offline conversion tracking on Facebook and Google.
 Facebook calls this the Conversion API (CAPI) and Google calls this Offline Conversion Tracking (OCT).